samrobbins85/remark-admonitions-styles/README.md

-# tailwind-remark-admonitions
+# Tailwind Remark Admonitions
-Themes for Remark Admonitions based on Tailwind CSS
+Themes for Remark Admonitions using Tailwind CSS, also compiled to standard CSS